enmanuelmag/iaflow/README.md

  - `show_models`: to show the models that are in the internal structure of maker models.
  - `delete_model`: to delete a model from the internal structure of maker models.

+There are more methods to complete a CRUD for models and datasets.
+You can check it once you create a instance of `IAFlow`.
+For now, you could check a brief description of most important methods below.

 ### Constructor

 ```python